hapax/hapax.github.io/assets/chuzenji.md

 	</div>
 </figure>

-The town was little more than a toilet break on my way to the Senjogahara marshland, a boardwalked preserve on a
+The town was initially no more than a toilet break on my way to the Senjogahara marshland, a sprawling wetland 1400 meters above sea level, covered in hare's-tail cottongrass

 #### The lesser shrine<a id="sec-2" name="sec-2"></a>